Adamaya/pipeline_implementation_in_jenkins_with_docker/README.md

 - go to job 2 -> click on configure
 - no do as given in image.
 ![checking the format](/pictures/4_Task2.PNG)
+- add the code
 ![checking the format](/pictures/5_Task2.PNG)

+### 6. Job3 : Test your app if it  is working or not.